HCL-HUBL/ARRAN/README.md

 Individuals with extreme heterozygosity levels are usually removed from GWAS analyses, to avoid biases due to consanguinity (low het. levels) and library preparation (high het. levels.).

-In HCL-GWAS, samples outside 3 standard deviations for the cohort's mean can be removed from the analysis, depending on the value set for *qc_hetfilter*:
+In ARRAN, samples outside 3 standard deviations for the cohort's mean can be removed from the analysis, depending on the value set for *qc_hetfilter*:

 ```
     - 'none': do not apply the heterozygosity filter.